Toxblh/MTMR/README.md

 ## Customization

-MTMR preferences are stored under `~/Library/Application\ Support/MTMR/items.json`.
+MTMR preferences are stored in `~/Library/Application\ Support/MTMR/items.json`.

 The pre-installed configuration contains less or more than you'll probably want, try to configure: